Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Yola was a form of English carried to the baronies of Forth and Bargy in County Wexford by settlers after the Norman invasion of Ireland in 1169, then left to drift in isolation for seven hundred years.
+Yola was a form of English carried to the baronies of Forth and Bargy in County Wexford by settlers after the Norman invasion of Ireland in 1169, picking up Norman French and Flemish along the way, then left to drift in isolation for seven hundred years.
 Cut off from the mainstream of the language, it never passed through the Great Vowel Shift and held medieval features — old vowel qualities, archaic plurals like tren for trees and been for bees — that standard English had shed by Shakespeare’s day.

 Its name came from its own word for old.
 By the nineteenth century it was a curiosity, written down by antiquarians as it faded into ordinary Hiberno-English.
 Edmund Hore, one of the last to speak it, died in 1897, and the dialect is reckoned gone by about 1898.